alsuren/mijia-homie/docs/presentation/slides.md

 The Rust Bluetooth story is a bit sad (all wrappers around BlueZ).

-- `blurz` - "bluetooth from before there was tokio"
+- `blurz` - "Bluetooth from before there was tokio"

   - Started with this.
   - Talks to BlueZ over D-Bus (single-threaded).